| Apert Sydrome: Treatment

 three or four months, the second stage is done to complete the release

+of all the fingers and toes.
 After all the fingers and toes have been released, I have been performing

 another series of operations on the hands and feet, usually when the child